rcode5/qr4r/README.md

 ## Contributing
 * Fork the project
+* Write a test for your new feature/method
 * Send a pull request
 * Don't bump the version or modify the gemspec.
 I'll do that when I merge in your mods and release a new version.